 - The benefits are recycled from one generation of occupants to the next

 - It’s easier to finance environmentally sustainable housing (e.g the Ecological Building Society)

 - It encourages active citizenship and community engagement

-- by sitting within the Granby 4 Streets Community Land Trust (land owners) the scheme is committed to the revitalisation – economically, socially and environmentally – of Granby’s ‘Four Streets’ and wider area.
+- Terrace 21 is committed to the revitalisation – economically, socially and environmentally – of the Granby ‘Four Streets’ area.

 - Each share = face value £1,000

 - Each share owned by a member and financed by the monthly repayments

 - Each member buys shares as they can afford to:

 - Income rising?
 Buy more shares.
 BUT value of equity shares owned by a household must not differ by more than 10% or less than 10% of the build cost.